Rosetta Loy: Biography

+In 1992, Loy temporarily left Einaudi, with which she had published her most acclaimed work four years earlier and published the semi-autobiographical novel Sogni d'inverno for Mondadori.

 Personal life and death

 She was married for thirty years to Beppe Loy, with whom she had four children.

 She died of a heart attack at her home in Rome, aged 91.
 She was buried in the cemetery of Mirabello Monferrato, the Piedmontese town where The Dusty Roads was set and where her father's house is still located.